joinmarket-webui/jamdocs/docs/market/fees.md

 [send]: /interface/04-send
 [taker]: /glossary/#taker

-## Mining Fees
+## Paying Mining Fees

+Just like all users of [onchain][onchain] bitcoin, you will have to pay transaction fees to miners.

+[onchain]: /glossary/#onchain

 Note that collaborative transactions are larger, in terms of bytes, than "regular" bitcoin transactions.
-Since the cost of on onchain transaction is determined by its byte size—not by value transferred—a collaborative transaction is more expensive than a [simple spend][ss].
+Since the cost of an onchain transaction is determined by its size in bytes—not by value transferred—a collaborative transaction is more expensive than a [simple spend][ss].

-[:octicons-arrow-right-24: FAQ: How much can I earn?][faq-earn]
+[:octicons-arrow-right-24: FAQ: How high are the fees that I do have to pay?][faq-fees]

+[:octicons-arrow-right-24: Mempool][mempool]

 [mempool]: /market/mempool
 [ss]: /privacy/01-fundamentals/#bitcoin-transaction-types
+[faq-fees]: /FAQ/#how-high-are-the-fees-that-i-do-have-to-pay

-## Earning Fees
+## Earning Maker Fees

 As mentioned above, you can use the [Earn][earn] tab to earn maker fees yourself.[^fn-home-mining] Simply choose an offer type, select how many fees you would like to earn, and press "Start Earning!"